Ganga Asnan

 Ganga Asnan is a Bhojpuri play written by Bhikhari Thakur which was published in 1953.
 The play talks about the ill treatment of elders in the family and pretense of the religion.
+The plot criticises both the distance between parents and their children in condition where old parents are completely dependent on their children and also of the tantric culture of sadhus who most often are conmen.